gsapijaszko/flora_sil/guide/flora_silesiae.md

 ```

 Now it’s quite easy to run any spatial analysis like distribution, or
 density.
-Let’s look on distribution of Malva’s:
+Let’s look on distribution of malvas:

 ``` r
 malvas <- jahres |>